 How to Define Your Rules for a Low Buy Year

 Another area, eating out, had admittedly been rather easy for me to cut back on.
-Because we were in an extremely long hard lockdown on the continent, it wasn’t possible to dine out anyway.
+Ever since the hard lockdowns we all went through during the pandemic, I had gotten used to not dining out.
 I decided to make my rule this: I may only get two takeaways per month, and they must be inexpensive.
-Now that things have been opening back up over the past two weeks, I’ll have to see how this rule pans out for me.
-I’ll be sure to report on it when I do my upcoming Q2 low-buy year update next month.

 These things happen.
 Go with the flow.
 Don’t be afraid to mess up.
 It’s a process.
 You can always prolong your low-buy year, or tweak your rules to accommodate current circumstances.

 If you’re intrigued by the idea of seeing how much money you can save, or what it feels like to scale back your consumer habits, you’re already halfway home.
 Try out low buying for a week or two, and see how it goes.
 Doing so will give you a good sense of what your overarching financial goals are, and what you want to achieve.

 Even if you decide a low-buy year is not for you, doing a trial phase like this will allow to you discern where you tend to spend most.
 That’s a valuable exercise in of itself – it arms you with insights for your financial planning in general.

 Leave a comment if you have any questions, or if you’re also on a low-buy year like me.
 Good luck in the meantime!

 Check out the entire Low-Buy Series here at Tidymalism!

 – How to Do a Low Buy Year: Narrowing Down Categories & Creating Rules